Theories of Pashtun origin: Israelite theory

+This view was also expressed by Sir William Jones, who reported that the Pashtun claimed descent from "Melic Ta'lu't", or King Saul.

 While some sources assert that historical and anecdotal evidence strongly suggests a connection between the Israelite tribes & the Pashtuns, the theory has been criticized by others as not being substantiated by historical evidence.
 Dr. Zaman Stanizai criticizes this theory:

 "The ‘mythified’ misconception that the Pashtuns are the descendants of the lost tribes of Israel is a fabrication popularized in 14th-century India.
 A claim that is full of logical inconsistencies and historical incongruities, and stands in stark contrast to the conclusive evidence of the Indo-Iranian origin of Pashtuns supported by the incontrovertible DNA sequencing that the genome analysis revealed scientifically."

 Comparison of genetic studies on Jews and Pashtuns

 According to genetic studies Pashtuns have a greater R1a1a*-M198 modal haplogroup than Jews: